SimonPadbury/baselayer-3/_src/colors.md

 }
 ```

-For the dark theme, HTML elements are generally flipped from light to dark, or dark to light, as required:
+For the dark theme, HTML elements are generally flipped from light to dark, or dark to light, as required.
+The colors are as follows:

-* Body background is black
+* Body background is near black, controlled by the browser default `Canvas`.
 * Text is near white
 * Table borders, horizontal rules, form inputs are dark gray
 * Text links are a lighter blue
 * Default buttons are a lighter gray
+* Form elements’ text and background are controlled by `CanvasText` and `Canvas`.

 All the theme color variables in Baselayer (since v.3.4.0) involve a `light-dark()` CSS function.
 For example: